FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ## K Nearest Neighbour (KNN)

-KNN is another panning type that dœs not depend on a sweet spot to be perceived correctly.
+KNN is another panning type that does not depend on a sweet spot to be perceived correctly.
 It is a version of a 'Nearest-neighbour' interpolation algorithm.
-These family of algorithms are also used in the fields of complex systems, 3D graphics and network science to name a few.
+This family of algorithms are also used in the fields of complex systems, 3D graphics and network science to name a few.
 In Spat Revolution you can sonically explore a network of loudspeakers using this panning type and some virtual sound sources.

 **How does it work?**